 There is no cure for lupus, but early diagnosis and treatment with medication increase a child’s chance of becoming symptom free, or achieving remission.
 The longer your child’s lupus is in remission, the less likely he or she is to develop complications, such as kidney damage.

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone may use one or more medications to treat symptoms such as joint pain and to reduce inflammation and its impact on organs.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone may use one or more medications to treat symptoms such as joint pain and to reduce inflammation and its impact on organs.

 A nonsteroidal anti-inflammatory drug (NSAID) can be used to relieve minor joint pain in children with lupus.
 An NSAID that works for one child may not work for another.